miquelvir/lsds-2026/projects/1-hdfs/README.md

 ## [1.2] Namenode

-During this lab session, you will build the `namenode` service as described in [namenode](#namenode).
+You will build the `namenode` service as described in [namenode](#namenode).
 The `namenode` service has an API that allows creating files, adding blocks to files and reading the file metadata.

 ### [1.2.1] Listing datanodes (^)